Want to experience the magic of the Aurora Borealis but don’t know where to go? Here are the best places to see the Northern lights in Europe.

 It is reported that Alta receives the Aurora 200 nights a year which creates a greater chance of spotting the natural display for the northern lights chasers.

 Your best bet to see the northern lights in Alta is through the months of September to March where the nights are cold and the skies crystal clear.

-While you’re there, don’t miss to see, the huge modern church of Nothern lights church, the ancient rock carvings at Alta Museum and participating in various winter sports like snowshoeing, dog sledding and many others.
+While you’re there, don’t miss seeing the huge modern church of Nothern lights church, the ancient rock carvings at Alta Museum, and participating in various winter sports like snowshoeing, dog sledding, and many others.